priyammishra99/AXI_4_Lite/README.md

-# AXI4-Lite Interface in Verilog
+# AXI4-Lite Interface in SystemVerilog

 ## Overview

-This project implements the **AXI4-Lite protocol** in **Verilog HDL**.
+This project implements the **AXI4-Lite protocol** in **SystemVerilog HDL**.
 It includes the Master, Slave, and Top modules, along with a testbench to verify read and write transactions.

 ## Features